styxlab/gatsby-starter-try-ghost/README.md

 Additional features can be integrated by installing Gatsby themes or plugins.
 The following plugins have been tested to work with this repository:

- - Contact page with [gatsby-theme-ghost-contact](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-ghost-contact) :new:
+ - Contact page with [gatsby-theme-ghost-contact](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-ghost-contact) **NEW**
  - Site tracking with [Ackee](https://github.com/burnsy/gatsby-plugin-ackee-tracker)